Specification

 Protocol parameters are passed to the plugins via OS environment variables.

-• CNI_COMMAND: indicates the desired operation; ADD, DEL, CHECK, or VERSION.
+• CNI_COMMAND: indicates the desired operation; ADD, DEL, CHECK, GC, or VERSION.

 • CNI_CONTAINERID: Container ID.
 A unique plaintext identifier for a container, allocated by the runtime.
 Must not be empty.
 Must start with an alphanumeric character, optionally followed by any combination of one or more alphanumeric characters, underscore (), dot (.) or hyphen (-).